softlayer/githubio_source/content/reference/services/SoftLayer_User_Customer/removeBulkPortalPermission.md

 ---
 title: "removeBulkPortalPermission"
-description: "Remove multiple permissions from a portal user's permission set. [[Permissions]] control which features in the SoftLayer... "
+description: "Remove (revoke) multiple permissions from a portal user's permission set. [[Permissions]] control which features in the... "
 layout: "method"
 tags:
     - "method"